-As at the date of this report the Board is composed of the non-executive Chairman and four executive Directors.
+As at the date of this report the Board is composed of the non-executive Chairman, one non-executive Director and four executive Directors.
 The Board regards the size and composition of the Board as commensurate with the size of the Group and to remain ahead of all the current challenges facing the group.
-The current blend of Directors ensures for profound experience in the areas of entrepreneurship, running large and small private and quoted business organisations, business development, management and coordination on an international level, technical development in the area of fuel cells, automation of production processes, sales, building up distribution networks, customer project management and finance on a corporate finance and operational finance level.
+The current blend of Directors ensures that the Board has experience in the areas of entrepreneurship, running large and small private and quoted business organisations, business development, management and coordination on an international level, technical development in the area of fuel cells, automation of production processes, sales, building up distribution networks, customer project management and finance on a corporate finance and operational finance level.
 All Directors have suitable and relevant professional and business experience, keep up to date on all relevant developments and attend seminars as is necessary.